 In addition to the fees established in this section, watercraft that are not powercraft shall be charged a waterways conservation assessment fee.
 The fee shall be collected at the time of the issuance of an annual livery registration under this section and shall be one dollar and fifty cents for each watercraft included in the registration.
 The fee shall be deposited in the state treasury and credited to a distinct account in the waterways safety fund created in section 1547.75 of the Revised Code.

-The certificate of livery registration, rental receipts, and required safety equipment are subject to inspection at any time at the livery's place of business by any authorized representative of the division of watercraft or any law enforcement officer in accordance with section 1547.63 of the Revised Code.
+(D) The certificate of livery registration, rental agreements, and required safety equipment are subject to inspection at any time at the livery's place of business by any authorized representative of the division of parks and watercraft or any law enforcement officer in accordance with section 1547.63 of the Revised Code.

-The chief may issue an order temporarily or permanently restricting or suspending a livery certificate of registration and the privileges associated with it without a hearing if the chief finds that the holder of the certificate has violated this chapter.
+(F) The chief may issue an order temporarily restricting or suspending a livery certificate of registration and the privileges associated with it without a hearing if the chief finds that the holder of the certificate has violated this chapter.

 Amended by 131st General Assembly File No. TBD, SB 293, §1, eff.
 9/14/2016.

 Amended by 130th General Assembly File No. 25, HB 59, §101.01, eff.
 9/29/2013.